Rekord/rekord/docs/Rekord-Options.md

-Defaults can be overridden by changing `Rekord.Database.Defaults`
+Defaults can be overridden by changing `Rekord.Defaults`

 ```javascript
 var ModelClass = Rekord({